Ketchup Facts

 4. European explorers tried to replicate ketchup but faced challenges due to the absence of soybeans (a crucial ingredient in Asian ketchup).
 They experimented with bases like oysters, walnuts, and mushrooms.

 5. Tomatoes eventually made their way into ketchup recipes.
-The first known written recipe for tomato ketchup came from Philadelphia horticulturist James Mease in 1812.
+The first written recipe for tomato ketchup came from Philadelphia horticulturist James Mease in 1812.

 6. In the 1860s, ketchup earned a bad reputation due to unscrupulous makers using excessive preservatives and coal tar for its iconic red color.

-7. French cookbook author Pierre Blot even called ketchup “filthy, decomposed, and putrid.”
+7. French cookbook author Pierre Blot called ketchup “filthy, decomposed, and putrid.”
 Despite this, tomato ketchup became an American staple by the late 19th century, with consumers having access to a whopping 94 brands of ketchup in Connecticut by 1901.

 8. Heinz’s 57 Varieties: